Claire Buehler (Houston, TX) will be an associate at Sterling Associates in Cleveland.

-Isaac Gamoran (Bethesda, MD) will be working this summer at Mahanetzer, a French Reform Jewish sleep-away camp in Gaillac (near Toulouse France)
+Isaac Gamoran (Bethesda, MD) will be working this summer at a summer camp in France.

 Chesterfield Polkey (Jacksonville, FL) will be starting the Emerson National Hunger Fellows Program this fall at the Congressional Hunger Center.